 Ice Skating – Many of the ice skating rinks around town are open well into winter.
 Get outside and enjoy them!

 X-drenaline – This Marietta-based trampoline park has everything kids need to jump to their heart’s desire.
 It also has super comfortable chairs, free wi-fi, and great deals too!

 Theatre for the Very Young – This children’s theatre is for kiddos 18mo – 5 years, and is a favorite in our family.

 Broadway in Atlanta – Broadway in Atlanta is not just for date night.
-Upcoming shows include Beauty and the Beast, The Sound of Music, and more that kids will love.
+Upcoming shows include The Lion King, Stomp and more that kids will love.